1Strategy/cloudwedge/docs/services/general/sqs.md

 ## Dashboard Widgets

-Each queue that is monitored will be added a dashboard with the default widgets.
+Each queue that is monitored will be added to a dashboard with the default widgets.

 ![](../../static/services/sqs/dashboard.png)